Finding a 12 Step Program for Depression and Anxiety

 Just because you have co-occurring disorders does not mean you cannot succeed in a 12 step treatment environment.
 In fact, when discussing the likelihood of individuals with mental health disorders attending a 12 step self-help group (SHG) as often as those with only a substance use disorder (SUD), “With the exception of patients with psychotic disorders, these dually diagnosed patients are as likely to attend 12-step SHGs as are patients with only SUDs,” according to results published in “Outcome Research on 12-Step and Other Self-Help Programs.”

-Can I Just Talk to Someone and Recover from my Depression?
+Can I Just Talk to Someone and Recover from my Depression and Anxiety?

 Talk Therapy is an important component of many treatment programs.
 However, completing a 12 step program specifically for depression helps individuals suffering from depression recognize each of their symptoms, regain motivation needed to live a happier, more fulfilling life one step at a time.
 Individuals learn what to do in case of relapse or worsening of their depression symptoms.